ohjelmistokehitys/dockerfile-exercise/readme.md

 ### Accepting connections from the host system

 When running a web application in a Docker container, you need to ensure that the application is accessible from your host system.
-By default, the `trunk` development server listens only to the localhost interface, which means that the app won't accept connections from the host system, but only from the container itself.
+By default, the `trunk` development server listens only to the localhost interface, which means that the app is only accessible from the container itself.
+We need to change this to be able to access the app with our browser.

 To allow connections from the host system (your browser), you need to [specify the `--address` option when running the `trunk serve` command](https://trunkrs.dev/configuration/#server-section) in the Dockerfile: